bintracker/bintracker/libmdal/docs/schemta.md

 ## About

-The usual approach to writing assmblers in Lisp/Scheme is to model a set of procedures on the the target CPU's instruction set, so that assembly source code must be rewritten as an s-expression.
-The expression is then evaluated to produce the resulting machine code.

-Schemta takes a different approach.
-Assembly code for Schemta is regular assembly code, and Scheme provides the *macro system* of the assembler.
-In other words, any

 Schemta is a cross-platform, multi-target assembler for classic 8-bit and 16-bit architectures.
 It uses embedded Scheme code as a powerful replacement for traditional assembler macros.
 Schemta currently supports the following architectures:

 * MOS Technology 6502/6507/6510